yaricom/goNEAT_NS/README.md

 ![alt text][mazens_medium_winner_records]

 Above is a rendering of maze solving simulation by agents controlled by ANNs which is generated from genomes of all organisms introduced into population until winner is found.
-The agents is color coded depending on which species the source organism belongs.
+The agents is *color coded* depending on which species the source organism belongs.
 The fitness of agent is measured as a relative distance between it's final destination and maze exit after running simulation for particular number of time steps (400 in our setup).

+The initial agent position is at the top-left corner marked with green circle and maze exit at the bottom-right marked with red circle.

 The top plot shows final destinations of the most fit agents (fitness >= 0.8) and bottom is the rest.
 The results is given for experimental run with winner genome configuration presented above.
 At that experiment was produced 32 species among which